 As you tour homes in your purchase price range, add to this list of wants and needs.
 Sometimes you don’t know what you want until you see it.

 Here is some advice for first-time home-buyers in any market:

-1. Check out the price to rent ratio in your location housing market.
+1. Check out the price-to-rent ratio in your location’s housing market.

 This is simply the average property price divided by the average annual rent in the market.
 If it’s low (15 and below), it is financially sound to buy a home rather than rent a property.
 However, if the ratio is high (above 16 or especially anything above 21), it might make more sense to keep renting for the time being as properties are just too expensive to buy at the moment.

 2. Make sure you have figured out your finances and can make the mortgage payments

 While we are all attracted by the idea of buying and owning a home, you should make sure you can afford it.
 Ask yourself questions such as “Do I have the money for a down payment?”, “How will I cover the monthly payments?”.

 Location is of key importance in real estate, and location is not limited to the city only.
 Neighbourhoods vary drastically, so you should find one which is affordable but also caters to all your needs as a homebuyer.

 First-time homebuyers don’t want to feel like novices in the real estate game.